gokhansengun/packer-terraform-demo/README.md

 `jq`, `packer` and `terraform` must be installed in the user machine following below instructions.

-### Challenge

-In below procedure, the Docker Swarm Mode cluster is manually setup, use `Terraform` [External Data Source](https://www.terraform.io/docs/providers/external/data_source.html) to make it automated.

-A solution will be given a week later.

 ### Create a Snapshot in DigitalOcean with Packer

 - Using DigitalOcean dashboard, create an API token and add it to a local file named like `~/.digitalocean_api_token`